RainaaNs/11307343_DCIT205/README.md

 #### What I learned from the Project

-(Note to Self:Make this file well organized, clear and professional in presentationgit)
+(Note to Self:Make this file well organized, clear and professional in presentationls)